 Gamma linolenic acid (GLA) is an omega 6 EFA found in many plant oil extracts.
 Most omega-6 fatty acids in the diet come from vegetable oils in the form of linoleic acid but it is also found in human breast milk.
 The body converts this to GLA.
 It has been suggested that some individuals may not be able to efficiently convert the omega-6 fatty acid to GLA and may benefit from taking supplements.

 Commercial products are typically made from seed extracts from evening primrose, black currant, and borage oil.

-Genova Diagnostics offer affordable Fatty Acid Profile testing.
+Genova Diagnostics and Great Plains both offer affordable at home Fatty Acid Profile testing.
 We may also see possible dysfunction in fat assimilation via general symptoms and Functional Blood Chemistry Analysis.